Titovilal/believers-eva-ai-service/__docs__/project_overview.md

 6. The API returns the response to the user

 ### Document Processing Flow
-1. Document is received as base64-encoded data
+1. User sends a POST request to `/process-document` with base64-encoded document data
 2. System detects file type (PDF or text) and parses accordingly
 3. Text is chunked into semantic segments with configurable size/overlap
 4. Vector embeddings are generated for each chunk
 5. Chunks are analyzed for numeric content
 6. Verifiable facts with numbers are extracted (optional)
 7. Results include text, chunks, embeddings, numeric flags, and verifiable statements
+8. Response is returned with all processed data (TODO: upload to database)